How can we make healthy meals happy ones? Win your kids to healthy foods through their heads as well as their hearts.

 3. Growing independence

 Now that they’re getting bigger, the kids are able to make more things on their own without my help.
-FishChick7 is learning to use the bread machine.
-FishBoy16 recently started using the juicer on his own.
+FishChick9 started using the bread machine when she was 7 and this past summer was seriously considered for casting in Kids Baking Championship.
+FishBoy19 was using the juicer on his own three years ago and continues to cook many of his meals himself and pack a lunch for college days.
 The others are growing in their independence and ability to prepare food for themselves.

 4. Making healthy treats

-Our sugar fast has been so eye-opening.
-We are over 20 days into it and doing fine.
+Our sugar fast was so eye-opening.
+While we’ve gone back to more or less “normal” eating, we’ve found that we can do without sugar a lot more than we thought we could.
 I’ve found brands of cereal or bread with no added sugar as well as figured out a regular menu that really works for us.
+For the long haul.

 I’ve also found ways to make healthy “treats” so we can enjoy something sweet once in awhile.
-While we probably can’t sustain the no-sugar added thing forever, I think it will change some of our regular habits.
+While we probably can’t sustain the no-sugar added thing forever, I think has changed some of our regular habits.

 4. Adding a fun factor to food

-This week my big boys have a breakfast cookout planned with the neighbor kid.
-Since they are history buffs, they are cooking biscuits and grilling bacon and making all kinds of weird 19th century food together.
+My big boys held a breakfast cookout with the neighbor kids.
+Since they are history buffs, they cooked biscuits and grilled bacon and made all kinds of weird 19th century food together.

-The kids are really enjoying our occasional games of Chopped for Kids.
-All four under 12 look forward to this activity and get super creative with it.
-Since I’m choosing what ingredients they have to work with, I can sorta control things, but they get the freedom of choice, as long as they will eat what they prepare.
+The kids have also enjoyed our occasional games of Chopped for Kids.
+The 12 and under crowd looks forward to this activity and gets super creative with it.
+Since I choose what ingredients they have to work with, I can sorta control things, but they get the freedom of choice, as long as they will eat what they prepare.

-Those are kinda big things, but something as small as pulling out the sword toothpicks brightened up a simple lunch one day.
+Those are kinda big things, but something as small as pulling out the sword toothpicks brightens up a simple lunch.
 You would have thought I had given them the world!

 I am still learning how this healthy eating thing works for myself.
 For the record, I was usually the last kid at the table in our home growing up.
 I just didn’t want to eat what was in front of me.
 My regular menu in high school was a Snickers bar, Coke, and two Big Macs.
 For all intents and purposes, I was the junk food junkie.
 My kids know this about me.
 They also know that I want to change.

 For some reason, I’ve been able to change some of my ways.
-I’m hoping that my kids will love and embrace the new ways.
+I’m hoping that my kids will love and embrace the new ways as well.
 Sure, I’m making mistakes, but there we’re seeing some good things along the way.